 At least 366 public libraries worldwide carry my book Is It You, Me, or Adult A.D.D.?
 If you’d like your library branch to order the book, click here to access a flyer with all the information your librarian will need.

-Ten years ago, I chanced upon a new book at our local library: Neuropsychiatrist Daniel Amen’s Change Your Brain, Change Your Life: The Breakthrough Program for Conquering Anxiety, Depression, Obsessiveness, Anger, and Impulsiveness.
+I’m a longtime fan of public libraries.
+Ten years ago, I chanced upon a new book at our local library: Neuropsychiatrist Daniel Amen’s Change Your Brain, Change Your Life.
 It did change my life, my husband’s life, and our marriage.
 And it set me on a path to help others change their lives.

-I’m grateful that fans of the book share this goal, as explained in this recent note from Jack in Canada, and hope you will join us:
+I’m grateful that fans of the book talk with their local libraries about stocking the book—as explained in this recent note from Jack in Canada.

 This librarian said something like, “Yeah, before it even had a name.”

-I look at at him quizzically and he proceeds to tell me that his father, who self diagnosed after reading up on it some years ago, and later was confirmed by his doctor.
+I look at him quizzically and he proceeds to tell me that his father, who self-diagnosed after reading up on it some years ago, later was confirmed by his doctor.